-The Art of WIIFM in Sales
+The Meaning of WIIFM in Sales

 Experienced salespeople will often joke, “Everyone's favorite radio station is WII-FM.”
 They're referring to the acronym WIIFM: "What's in it for me?"
 And no, this doesn't mean you, the salesperson.
 It means your prospect or potential customer.

 Your sales prospect's needs should be on the top of your mind as you make your pitch.
 Every prospect you approach will consider your pitch from the point of WIIFM.
 That's why it's so important to talk about the benefits rather than the features of what you're selling – literally tell him what's in it for him.

 Prospects don't care that you need to close at least three more sales this month, or that you're shooting for a big win before you leave on vacation.
 And why should they?
 Neither of those things benefits them.
 Your prospect wants to hear about what he or she stands to gain by buying your products, and it should be something pretty substantial if you want him to move quickly.
 This is why benefits outsell features so dramatically.

 Benefits are specific examples of what the prospect stands to gain if he buys from you.
 As a result, they appeal directly to the WIIFM mindset.
 Features, on the other hand, are specific facts about a product.
 They don't explain how the product will improve your prospect's life.

 Let's say you're selling cars.
 If you tell a prospect that a specific model accelerates from 0 to 60 mph in 7.4 seconds, that's a feature.
 It's nice to know, but it doesn't do much to persuade him to sign on the dotted line.
 But if you tell the prospect that the car's high acceleration allows him to safely merge onto the freeway, that's a benefit.
 You are telling the prospect WIIFM.